reachjainrahul/testrepo/docs/eks-installation.md

 ## Create AWS VMs

-Additionally, you can also create a compute VPC with 3 VMs using the terraform scripts for testing purpose.
+Additionally, you can also create compute VPC with 3 VMs using terraform scripts for testing purpose.
 Each VM will have a public IP and an Apache Tomcat server deployed on port 80.
 Use curl `<PUBLIC_IP>:80` to access a sample web page.
 Create or obtain AWS key and secret and configure the below environment